uptoratlen/gsArchivPDFDownloader/README.md

 The video displays what the start of the program would look like, than the start of the download.
 In this sample there are already some previous downloaded file.
 It will skip 1998/1 to 1998/6, than it will download 1998/7.
 Skip 8/1998 as also previously downloaded.
 Download 9/1998 and skip again 10/1998.
 The job was stopped for demo after 1/1999 and finally a tree is displayed.
 This is what the years should look like in the very end.

 ### Exclusion
 * GS added a spam protection in late 2024.
-I tried to at least catch the error and skip download.
+V0.9.3 is aware of the protection and re-tries the login 3 times.
 * The edition 2017/10 was a exception until May
   11th 2021: Caused by an error in "Blättercatalog"
 To prevent a error the edition is listed in [gs.json](#edit-gsjson) in key "skip_editions"